 Updated: September 2022

-Author: Tobacco Control Program, Vermont Department of Health
+Author: Tobacco Control Program

 In the last 20 years in Vermont, there has been a gradual decline in smoking from a high of 24% in 1996.
 Historically, compared to national rates, Vermont shows a significantly higher smoking rate among racial/ethnic minorities; Vermonters who make less than $25,000 in annual income; and those who have less than a high school degree (Tobacco Use Among Adults and Youth in Vermont and United States).
 Vermont is one of the most rural states in the nation; research shows that tobacco use is higher among rural populations along with youth and pregnant women.